mercedesbenz00/Phantasma-Deposit/README.md

 # Phantasma Deposit

-Phantasma Deposit is a decentralized application (dApp) that empowers users to easily transfer tokens from Ethereum or Binance Smart Chain to Phantasma.
+Phantasma Deposit is a decentralized application (dApp) that empowers users to easily swap tokens from Ethereum or Binance Smart Chain to Phantasma.

 ## Tech Stack
 The project utilizes: